ibm-cloud-docs/openwhisk/openwhisk_actions.md

   This has created `hello.zip` in the `build`.

-- Upload it to OpenWhisk with the Action name **helloSwifty**.
+- Upload it to OpenWhisk with the action name **helloSwifty**.
 For Swift 3, use the kind `swift:3.1.1`
   ```
   ibmcloud wsk action update helloSwiftly build/hello.zip --kind swift:3.1.1
   ```